LilithRainbows/HabboAirPlus/README.txt

 :showids (toggle objects ids viewer)
 :autoclick (toggle autoclick button)
 :fon Number (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online)

-NOTE: the chatsize command was not yet implemented in this version

 Enabled features:
 -Visit, roomid, chooser, furni and bcfloor commands are now available for all users-Fixed https protocol